- Human Biospecimens

 October 29, 2015 - Health Data Management - The Delaware Health Information Network, a statewide health information exchange that also serves parts of Maryland, is offering a novel new program—the exchange of medical specimens among hospitals and researchers.
 The idea is to repurpose liquid and solid clinical laboratory specimens, such as tissues, plasma, serum, blood and urine, so that hospitals no longer destroy leftover specimens but make them available—with patient consent—to medical research programs.

-October 22, 2015 - Healthcare Informatics - The Delaware Health Information Network (DHIN) has announced a collaboration with the Lexington, Mass.-based biospecimen collection company iSpecimen that will allow hospitals and labs in the DHIN network to repurpose remnant clinical specimens into medical research programs.
-The specimens involved are samples that would otherwise be discarded once patient testing is complete, officials said in a joint announcement on the partnership.
-The organizations also announced Maryland-based Union Hospital as the first DHIN member to participate in the joint program.
+October 22, 2015 - Last fall, the Delaware Health Information Network announced a collaboration with the Lexington, Mass.-based biospecimen collection company iSpecimen, with the goal to allow hospitals and labs in the DHIN network to repurpose remnant clinical specimens into medical research programs.

 October 22, 2015 - The News Journal - The Delaware Health Information Network, the state's healthcare data exchange network, has partnered with iSpecimen to support medical research.Under the agreement, hospitals and labs in the DHIN network will reuse patients' clinical specimens in medical research organizations.
 Lexington, Massachusetts-based iSpecimen, which collects medical samples and specimens, will be responsible for shipping and handling the specimens.
 All specimens and their data are searchable in real-time using iSpecimen's technology.